tardate/LittleArduinoProjects/README.md

-# 169 Little Arduino Projects
+# 170 Little Arduino Projects
-> Latest addition:sparkles: [CurrentSensorModule](./playground/CurrentSensorModule) - test an ACS712 voltage sensor module with display on a 5110 LCD
+> Latest addition:sparkles: [ClapSwitchKit](./Electronics101/ClapSwitchKit) - build and analyse a simple clap switch circuit available as a kit

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like